darya-shynkevich/software-engineering/1. Software Engineering/Python/Django/Queries and the Database Layer.md

 The default behaviour of the ORM is to autocommit every query when it is called.
 In the case of data modification, this means that every time a `.create()` or `.update()` is called, it immediately modifies data in the SQL database.

 The way to resolve the risk of database corruption (if we need to execute two operations together) is through the use of database transactions. ***A database transaction is where two or more database updates are contained in a single unit of work.*** If a single update fails, all the updates in the transaction are rolled back.
 To make this work, a database transaction, by definition, must be atomic, consistent, isolated and durable.
-Database practitioners often refer to these properties of database transactions using the acronym [[ACID]].
+Database practitioners often refer to these properties of database transactions using the acronym [ACID](ACID).

 #### Wrapping Each HTTP Request in a Transaction